What to expect during your stay

 Child Life Specialists consider each child individually from the moment they join us, delving for favorite activities and toys, getting to know the family and the siblings.
 Maximizing a healing environment that keeps a child and their families feeling hopeful, positive and as normal as possible.

-At The Studer Family Children’s Hospital at Sacred Heart, our team of Child Life Specialists is specially-trained in helping children and their families overcome life’s most challenging events through therapeutic play, role-playing and coping strategies.
+At Studer Family Children’s Hospital, our team of Child Life Specialists is specially-trained in helping children and their families overcome life’s most challenging events through therapeutic play, role-playing and coping strategies.

 How we help